tinganho/node-accept-language/README.md

 ```

-Output is always sorted in quality order from highest -> lowest. as per the http spec, omitting the quality value implies 1.0.
+The output is always sorted with the highest quality first.